Orientation

 When Injection Becomes Action

 The previous sections showed injection through direct input and external data.
-But those attacks only affected text output - the model said something it shouldn't.
-Now add tools - and a successful injection doesn't just change what the model says, it changes what the model does.
+In a text-only application, those attacks affect model output.
+Add tools, and a successful injection can also influence what the surrounding application does if it executes the model's requests.

-When an LLM can send emails, delete files, execute code, and query databases, prompt injection becomes remote code execution.
+When an LLM can send emails, delete files, execute code, and query databases, prompt injection can escalate from bad text to unauthorized actions - including remote code execution when a capable execution tool is exposed.

 The user sends a request - or a poisoned document contains hidden instructions

-Decides whether to answer directly or call a tool - outputs a structured tool call request
+Proposes either a direct answer or a structured tool call request

-Parses the tool call and executes it - send_email, delete_file, execute_code, query_database
+Parses, validates, authorizes, and then may execute it - send_email, delete_file, execute_code, query_database

 Real actions happen here - emails sent, files deleted, code executed, databases queried